isc-projects/stork/docs/install.rst

     $ rake serve_ui
     $ rake run_agent

-Once all is done, go ahead and connect to http://localhost:4200.
+Once all three processes are running, go ahead and connect to http://localhost:4200 with your web browser.